Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are a variety of concerns to be able to examine during the house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are many concerns to check in the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional assistance, get in touch today to schedule your rental properties home assessment.
+The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties